reasonml/reasonml.github.io/docs/let-binding.md

 title: Let Binding
 ---

-A "let binding", in other languages, might be called a "variable declaration". `let` gives names to values.
-They can be seen and referenced by code that comes after them.
+A "let binding", in other languages, might be called a "variable declaration". `let` _binds_ values to names.
+They can be seen and referenced by code that comes _after_ them.

 ```reason
 let greeting = "hello!";